 In short, it’s a winner when it comes to marketing.

-Freytag’s Pyramid is essentially dramatic structure, as in the chronological unfolding of the events in a narrative work, whether that’s a novel, movie or other work of fiction.
-It takes its name after one Gustav Freytag, a German playwright and novelist who lived in the 19th century.
+Freytag’s Pyramid is essentially dramatic structure (the chronological unfolding of the events in a narrative work) broken down into five parts: inciting incident, rising action, climax, falling action and resolution.
+It takes its name after Gustav Freytag, a German playwright and novelist who lived in the 19th century.

 Freytag is notable for analyzing the different parts of a dramatic work, and his analysis is still referenced today.
 He distilled the parts of any dramatic work into these five arcs: